 Using Orthopaedic Score (OS) as the index, post hoc power calculations showed that at least 23 dogs per group would have been needed in order to identify a difference in mean OS of at least 2 points, with significance of <0.05 and 80% power, given a baseline SD of 2.4 points.

-Thus, while our study was too small to show any significant differences between the positive-control (meloxicam) and negative-control (placebo) groups, it nevertheless identified some statistically significant treatment responses within groups (Figure 1, Figure 3, Figure 5, Figure 7), and statistically significant differences between the APPA and placebo groups for two of the OS components (Figure 2).
+Thus, while our study was too small to show any significant differences between the positive-control (meloxicam) and negative-control (placebo) groups, it nevertheless identified some statistically significant treatment responses within groups (Fig. 1, Suppl.
+Fig. 3, Fig. 5, Fig. 7), and statistically significant differences between the APPA and placebo groups for two of the OS components (Suppl.
+Fig. 2).

 As discussed under Limitations, it was difficult to elicit the participation of even 60 owners who were willing to risk having their arthritic dogs receive placebo for 1 month.
 While not ideal, we proceeded with only 20 dogs per group, and ended up with 16–20 dogs per group for analysis.
 This decision will undoubtedly have meant that our study missed identifying some statistically significant differences within and between groups, but it nonetheless identified some differences that were not only statistically significant but are clinically relevant.